maanikg/maanikg/README.md

-I'm very passionate about computer technology and programming, and I'm constantly looking to learn new things.
-I have an avid interest in `artificial intelligence` and `machine learning` 🤖.
-I love using computers to solve problems and I'm always thinking of my next project idea!
+I'm very passionate about computer technology and programming, and I love using computers to solve problems.
+I have an avid interest in `artificial intelligence` and `machine learning` and I'm constantly looking to learn new things!
 Check out my work here ⬇️

 📫 I'm currently looking for a internship position starting in summer 2024, so feel free to reach out if you think I'd be a good fit for your team!